RobertGrubb/melodious-v2/README.md

 - [X] Login / Logout
 - [X] Playlist logic
 - [X] Ability to link directly to playlist.
-- [ ] Create TrackTable component for less redundancy.
+- [X] Create TrackTable component for less redundancy.
-- [ ] Browse Screen
 - [ ] Ability to remove playlists
 - [ ] Shuffle ability

+# Known Bugs

+- None at the moment, please create an issue if you find one.

 # Installation